 University of Minnesota Children’s Literature Research Library

 From about age 11, to age 13, I kept a secret notebook.
 NO ONE was allowed to look inside unless I said they could.
 I only recall granting viewing permission to my younger sister and my best friend.
 In my notebook, I was constantly sketching characters and scenarios and writing out plots for stories.
 I began writing a few but didn’t finish a single one.
-As I’ve gotten older and read more about how authors write books, I realize that what I was doing in keeping a notebook was the same thing authors do when they prepare to write a book.
+As I’ve grown older and read more about how authors write books, I realize that what I was doing in keeping a notebook was the same thing authors do when they prepare to write a book.

 At the University of Minnesota Anderson Library, I really enjoyed reading Kate DiCamillo’s letters to and from her editor and the drafts and rewrites of her bestselling book Because of Winn-Dixie.
 When I looked over Wanda Ga’g‘s papers, I was able to hold her hand-drawn doodles and sketches in my hands.
 I also read letters she wrote to her sister Flavia and found out that “Flops” was her nickname for her.
 This was fun to see because someone in my family has the same nickname.